Klaus Störtebeker: Legend

-According to legend, when Störtebeker's ship was found, the masts contained a core of gold (one of gold, one of silver, and one of copper).
+According to other legends, when Störtebeker's ship was found, the masts contained a core of gold (one of gold, one of silver, and one of copper).
 This was used to create the tip of St. Catherine's church in Hamburg.
 His famous drinking cup was stored in the town hall of Hamburg, until it was destroyed in the great fire of 1842.